 A complete education extends beyond the classroom.
-At the University of Houston, myriad opportunities are available to all students, regardless of major or anticipated career, to complement and supplement learning taking place in the classroom.
+At the University of Houston, many opportunities are available to students, regardless of their major or anticipated career, to complement and supplement learning taking place in the classroom.
 Some of your most enriching experiences at the University of Houston may take place outside of the classroom and beyond your formal academic curriculum.
-Personal growth and academic interests will converge in a variety of co-curricular opportunities across campus aimed to help you connect what you're learning in your coursework with real world application.
-As such, formally pursuing the Honors in Co-Curricular Education designation will help you as a student recognize the learning and growth happening outside of the classroom and connect it to the education and training you are receiving in the classroom.
-Your achievements in meaningful, substantive experiential learning will then be recognized through a transcript designation.

-There are three critical aspects of every HCCE activity - academic engagement, faculty or staff mentorship, and critical reflection.
+There are three critical aspects of every HCCE activity – 1. academic engagement, 2. faculty or staff mentorship and 3. critical reflection.
 You can find a list of approved HCCE engagement opportunities on the Cougar Initiative to Engage (CITE) website or this HCCE page.

 Eligibility and Requirements